 - a) Employees who have been identified as having the potential to assume positions of greater responsibility shall be subjected to tests and shall undergo the basic training programs to prepare the individual to effectively and efficiently handle the job he will assume.
-The HRD shall indicate these programs in their specific plans and programs for the year. - b) To ensure that managers are abreast with the latest trends and whether shall be a continuing activity.
+The HRD shall indicate these programs in their specific plans and programs for the year. - b) To ensure that managers are abreast with the latest trends and techniques within their functional areas, their development whether in seminars, workshops, on the job training, observation tours shall be a continuing activity.